iamronen/Generativeprocess/Josh test.md

 You should be able to go to gitkraken and pull, then make changes, commit and push back.

 This is the vault I initialised with auto sync.
 Will something go wrong in here??
-So far no, however I'm curious if multiple people syncing will crash something or
+So far no, however I'm curious if multiple people syncing will crash something or create a merge conflict?
+Only one way to find out.
+Sync away and see!